greenlite-team/socialcredit/README.md

 Just in case: fill it like this:
 ```json
 {

 }
 ```

+**THIS IS IMPORTANT: MAKE SURE THAT THE BOT ISN'T ON ANY SERVERS WHEN RESETTING THE DB.
+THIS WILL CAUSE A LOT OF PROBLEMS.**
+**THIS IS IMPORTANT: MAKE SURE THAT THE BOT ISN'T ON ANY SERVERS WHEN RESETTING THE DB.
+THIS WILL CAUSE A LOT OF PROBLEMS.**
+**THIS IS IMPORTANT: MAKE SURE THAT THE BOT ISN'T ON ANY SERVERS WHEN RESETTING THE DB.
+THIS WILL CAUSE A LOT OF PROBLEMS.**

 *in case of updating the bot: backup the credit.json file using `sc.backup`, then copy it back from `backup/timedate/credit.json`*